Khasi Hills Autonomous District Council

 Khasi Hills Autonomous District Council (KHADC) is an autonomous district council in the state of Meghalaya in India.
-It covers West Khasi Hills district, Eastern West Khasi Hills district, East Khasi Hills district and Ri Bhoi district.
+It covers West Khasi Hills district, Eastern West Khasi Hills district, South West Khasi Hills district, East Khasi Hills district and Ri Bhoi district.
 It is one of the three autonomous district councils within Meghalaya, and one of twenty-five autonomous regions of India.
 Between its foundation on 27 June 1952 and 14 June 1973 it was known as the United Khasi-Jaintia Hills District Council.

 The total area of the Khasi Hills Autonomous District Council is 11,718 km2 having a population of 1,578,375 as of 2011.

+Members of the Khasi Hills Autonomous District Council

 History

 The States in the North Eastern Region were reconstituted by the North Eastern Areas (Reorganisation) Act, 1971 and State of Meghalaya was formed comprising (a) the territories which immediately before that day were comprised in the autonomous State of Meghalaya and (b) so much of the territories comprised within the cantonment and municipality of Shillong, as did not form part of that autonomous State.
 The table appended to paragraph 20 was divided into three parts.
 Part II of the table covered the tribal areas of the State of Meghalaya as under: